wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-hbase-tutorial-get-started.md

             ClusterCredentials creds = new ClusterCredentials(new Uri(clusterURL), hadoopUsername, hadoopUserPassword);
             HBaseClient hbaseClient = new HBaseClient(creds);

-            // Retrieve the cluster version
+            // Retrieve the cluster version.
             var version = hbaseClient.GetVersion();
             Console.WriteLine("The HBase cluster version is " + version);